-10.1.8 Channel Multiplexing Example
+9.1.8 Channel Multiplexing Example

-This example applies only to the ADS1147 and ADS1148.
-It explains a method to use the device with two sensors connected to two different analog channels.
-Figure 79 shows the sequence of SPI operations performed on the device.
-After power up, 2^{16} t{CLK} cycles are required before communication can be started.
+This example explains a method to use the device with two sensors connected to two different analog channels.
+Figure 66 shows the sequence of SPI operations performed on the device.
+After power-up, 2^{16} t{CLK} cycles are required before communication can be started.
 During the first 2^{16} t{CLK} cycles, the device is internally held in a reset state.
 In this example, one of the sensors is connected to channels AIN0 and AIN1 and the other sensor is connected to channels AIN2 and AIN3.
 The ADC is operated at a data rate of 2 kSPS.
 The PGA gain is set to 32 for both sensors.
 VBIAS is connected to the negative terminal of both sensors (that is, channels AIN1 and AIN3).
 All these settings can be changed by performing a block write operation on the first four registers of the device.
-After the DRDY pin goes low, the conversion result can be immediately retrieved by sending in 16 SCLK pulses because the device defaults to RDATAC mode.
-As the conversion result is being retrieved, the active input channels can be switched to AIN2 and AIN3 by writing into the MUX0 register in a full-duplex manner, as shown in Figure 79.
+After the $\overline{\text{DRDY}}$ pin goes low, the conversion result can be immediately retrieved by sending in 16 SCLK pulses because the device defaults to RDATAC mode.
+When the conversion result is being retrieved, the active input channels can be switched to AIN2 and AIN3 by writing into the MUX0 register in a full-duplex manner, as shown in Figure 66.
 The write operation is completed with an additional eight SCLK pulses.
-The time from the write operation into the MUX0 register to the next DRDY low transition is shown in Figure 79 and is 0.513 ms in this case.
-After DRDY goes low, the conversion result can be retrieved and the active channel can be switched as before.
+The time from the write operation into the MUX0 register to the next $\overline{\text{DRDY}}$ low transition is shown in Figure 66 and is 0.513 ms in this case.
+After $\overline{\text{DRDY}}$ goes low, the conversion result can be retrieved and the active channel can be switched as before.

-Figure 79.
+Figure 66.
 SPI Communication Sequence for Channel Multiplexing

-10.1.9 Power-Down Mode Example
+9.1.9 Power-Down Mode Example

-This second example deals with performing one conversion after power up and then entering power-down mode.
+This second example deals with performing one conversion after power-up and then entering power-down mode.
 In this example, a sensor is connected to input channels AIN0 and AIN1.
 Commands to set up the device must occur at least 216 system clock cycles after powering up the device.
 The ADC operates at a data rate of 2 kSPS.
 The PGA gain is set to 32.
 VBIAS is connected to the negative terminal of the sensor (that is, channel AIN1).
 All these settings can be changed by performing a block write operation on the first four registers of the device.
 After performing the block write operation, the START pin can be taken low.
-The device enters the power-down mode as soon as DRDY goes low 0.575 ms after writing into the SYS0 register.
+The device enters the power-down mode as soon as DRDY goes low 0.575 ms after writing to the SYS0 register.
 The conversion result can be retrieved even after the device enters power-down mode by sending 16 SCLK pulses.
+Figure 67 shows the SPI communication sequence for entering power-down mode after a conversion.